JF-Lalonde/career-development-curriculum/module_four/JF_post_grad_plan.md

 **Action Step:** Identify 1-2 people you'll check in with during your first 30 days post-grad.
 Consider how you might continue to utilize your PD Peer Groups.
 Describe why you will check in with this person, how you will check in with them, what you aim to talk about, and what you hope to get out of these check-ins to benefit your job search.

+  * I'll check in weekly with Bret Funk and Mason Holland

 ### Identifying & Overcoming Barriers
 While you've made concrete plans for how to achieve your goal, it's also important to take stock of what could hold you back in the job search.

 **Action Step:** Identify 1-2 "barriers" you might put on yourself in this job search as well as the steps you will take to overcome them.
 Be prepared to describe these in your M4 portfolio review.

+  * Barrier: being demotivated.
+Solution: adhere to the schedule to keep momentum going.

 ## #2: Supporting Others in Your Cohort in Their Job Search
 *Fill out this part only if you have already secured a job prior to graduation.*